sreesankar711/Task-scheduler-GUI/README.md

 ## Features

-Implements some Scheduling Algorithms, some of which are,
+Implements some Scheduling Algorithms, which includes,

 1. Priority Scheduling: Allows scheduling tasks based on their priority levels.
 Higher priority tasks are executed first.
 2. Shortest Job Next Scheduling: Executes tasks based on their burst times.
 Shorter tasks are executed first.